Molecular-Nanophotonics/YOLOTrack-1.0/YOLOv2 Training + Export (Python)/README.md

-# Training in Python Keras with TensorFlow Backend
+# Training in Python Keras

 The workflow is as follows:
 1. Generate images for training and validation using the **Image_Generator.ipynb** notebook.
 By default these images are generated in the *images* folder.